 - Compare your observations across publications.
 Why is Trump found in the company of both Sanders and Marx?
 Do Corbyn and Bookchin fulfil similar functions in either journal?
 What, in the end, do naming and referencing practices reveal about the publication’s heritage and perspective?
 Finally, what is hidden in quotation?
 Why is it, for instance, that translation does not seem to require acknowledgment, even where interlingual exchange is clearly present, as in the concordance extract below?

 - Further research steps might involve searching the whole Internet corpus for the names found in the initial publications of interest, in order to identify similar or divergent patterns in other outlets.
 It is also possible to expand the search to other proper names, including those of political parties.
 It is possible, in short, to follow any patterns revealed initially to see what world is represented in publications that, due to the fragmentary nature of the Internet, can at first appear difficult to approach and investigate as a whole.

-Buts, Jan (in press/2020) ‘Revolutionary Shadow Play: Contours of reference in a corpus of internet texts from ROAR Magazine’, in Mona Baker and Henry Jones (eds) Genealogies of Knowledge: Tracing the Mediation of Political and Scientific Concepts across Time and Space.
-Special issue of Palgrave Communications.
+Buts, Jan (2020) ‘Community and Authority in Roar Magazine’, in Mona Baker and Henry Jones (eds) Genealogies of Knowledge: Tracing the Mediation of Political and Scientific Concepts across Time and Space.
+Collection in Palgrave Communications.